 The setup is complete and you now have everything to complete a build.
-This BSP has been tested with and supports the image core-image-directfb.
-It is suggested that you start with this image.
+It is suggested that you start with PHYTEC's QT5 demo image to verify functionality before building other images.
 Alternate images are located in various meta layers at meta/recipes/images/.bb.
 They can be found using the command bitbake-layers show-recipes "-image" in \$YOCTO_DIR/build/.
+Note that images that have been tested with this build are listed when the build directory is set up with the oe-init-build-env script.